mysociety/citizenconnect/reviews_display/choices_api_notes.md

 # Notes on the NHS Choices API

 The API does not appear to have any formal documentation.
-These notes are based on email responses from the NHS to questions, and on observed behavior.
+These notes are based on email responses from the NHS to questions, and on observed behaviour.
 The API is under development, so it is likely that some of this will be wrong.

 These notes also focus on reading out reviews, and detecting take-downs.